 In the past 15 years, the gap year field has expanded dramatically with the creation of programming specifically targeted to meet the needs and goals of high school graduates and matriculating college students.
 While there are still plenty of opportunities for “traditional” study abroad, facilitated gap programs offer an exciting alternative.
 With roots in experiential education, these two- to nine-month programs provide students with the following core components:

-- To varying degrees, these programs emphasize student growth and personal development through reflective activities, mentorship, and program models that give students the tools to succeed and then the opportunity to use those skills with ever-increasing levels of independence.
+- These programs emphasize student growth and personal development to varying degrees through reflective activities, mentorship, and program models that give students the tools to succeed and the opportunity to use those skills with ever-increasing levels of independence.

 - Many of these programs offer undergraduate credit through affiliated accredited colleges and universities.
 Any student desiring to earn credit during gap time should inquire with his or her college.

-Many students pursue volunteering during their gap time, and hundreds of organizations offer the chance to be of service domestically and abroad.
+Many students pursue volunteering during their gap year, and hundreds of organizations offer the chance to be of service domestically and abroad.
 Here are some common traits of volunteer organizations:

 - They provide volunteer opportunities with people and/or with animals.
 Examples include working as a classroom teaching assistant, coaching sports, helping at an orphanage, building a library or supporting literacy programs, working hands-on with big cats and elephants, and training sled dogs or horses.
 Possibilities abound!

 - These experiences cost money.
 While this comes as a surprise to many would-be volunteers, the cost is generally a good indicator of the levels of volunteer and project infrastructure provided.
 In other words, the cost associated with volunteering generally depends upon what type of lodging, food, transportation, project oversight, emergency protocol, language translation, and volunteer participation you desire/require.
-Costs range from $25–$1,000/week but generally average about $300–$400/week for a moderately supported volunteer placement.
+Costs range from $25–$1,000 per week but generally average about $300–$400 per week for a moderately supported volunteer placement.